 School of Fine Arts

 The School of Fine Arts enriches the cultural life of the University of Connecticut community, as well as the state, providing an artistic environment that offers unique expressions of emotion, intellect and spirit.
 As UConn continues gaining national recognition for excellence, the School of Fine Arts is playing a key role in the University’s ascendance into the list of top 20 public institutions.
-Our University.
-Our Moment.
-The Campaign for UConn will raise support to meet the goals of the school’s strategic plan: increasing support for undergraduate and graduate programs, creative activity, community outreach and new programs to meet the changing needs of the arts world.

 Our University.
 Our Moment. will bolster support for academic programs and experiential learning.
 The school is expanding diverse interdisciplinary programs in collaboration with the College of Liberal Arts and Sciences, the School of Education and the School of Business.
 The strategic plan calls for expanding conservatory-based education for theater and music studies and professional training for visual arts studies through existing and new partnerships with arts organizations like the New Britain Museum of American Art and the Metropolitan Opera.
 Private support also will help develop study abroad programs that will enable students to experience the diversity that is embedded in the universal language of the arts.